-Roy Francis is an award-winning former BBC' Songs of Praise' Producer who in the 1980s was responsible for the ground-breaking gospel music series, ‘People Get Ready,' shown in Britain on Channel 4 television.
-Today Roy provides media services for artists, churches, Christian agencies, and corporate businesses.
-In 2000 he staged the 'Donnie McClurkin live in London,’ CD recording for Verity Records in the United States and filmed and produced the hugely successful, DVD recording of the same event.
-Roy was also part of the team that in 2006 brought the 'Amazing Grace' film to the UK, starring, Benedict Cumberbatch, Ioan Gruffudd, Albert Finney, Romola Garai, and Michael Gabon.
+Roy Francis is an award-winning former BBC' Songs of Praise' Producer.
+In the 1980s, he was responsible for the ground-breaking gospel music series 'People Get Ready,' shown in Britain on Channel 4 television.
+Today he provides media services for artists, churches, Christian agencies, and corporate businesses.
+In 2000 he staged the 'Donnie McClurkin live in London' CD recording for Verity Records and filmed and produced the hugely DVD recording of the same event.
+Roy was also part of the team that brought the 'Amazing Grace' film to Britain, starring Benedict Cumberbatch, Ioan Gruffudd, Albert Finney, Romola Garai, and Michael Gabon.

 Hammond, Mary Mary, Kirk Franklyn, Donni McClurkin, Michelle Williams, Helen Baylor, Alvin Slaughter, Virtue, Karen Clark and Trini-Tee 5:7.
-The British artists are no less impressive: Muyiwa, Graham Kendrick, Tim Hughes, Noel Robinson, The London Community Gospel Choir, The Croydon Adventist Choir and many more.
+The British ones are no less impressive: Muyiwa, Graham Kendrick, Tim Hughes, Noel Robinson, The London Community Gospel Choir, The Croydon Adventist Choir and many more.

-In 2011 Roy teamed up with 'Soul Marketing' to produce the hugely successful, ‘Getting to Know,’ a series of celebrity events for Black Entertainment Television (BET) in the States.
-Among the guests featured on the shows were, Wendy Williams, Tray Songz and Tracee Ellis Ross.
-Roy went on to produce the Award-winning, ‘Wendy Williams Live in London' DVD as part of this series.
+In 2011 Roy teamed up with 'Soul Marketing' to produce for Black Entertainment Television (BET) in the United States, a series of celebrity events titled, 'Getting to Know,' which featured, Wendy Williams, Tray Songz and Tracee Ellis Ross.
+Roy went on to produce the Award-winning' Wendy Williams Live in London' DVD as part of this series.